Information for Admitted Applicants

 - A pair of safety glasses/goggles with shatterproof lenses and side shields.
 Wearing of Safety glasses/goggles is mandatory at all times within the Dissection Facility.

-- A combination lock, if desired, for short term securing of personal items during Dissection Weeks.
+- A combination lock, if desired, for short term securing of personal items during your Dissection Sessions.